 It is essential for all child training candidates to have had an opportunity to learn about the crucial developmental processes which unfold in the infant's first 2 years of life.
 Occasionally, we may accept a candidate who has not yet completed two full years of observation, due to reasons that are beyond their control.
-In some cases, where a prospective candidate is otherwise ready for training (emotionally and experience-wise), we may accept them onto the training with slightly less than two years of infant observation, and we may suggest that they complete their observation in the first term of year 1 of clinical training.
+In some cases, where a prospective candidate is otherwise ready for training (emotionally and experience-wise), we may accept them onto the training with slightly less than two years of infant observation.
+We understand it can take time to find an infant to observe once you start an Infant Observation course.
+As an indication, we would expect candidates to have started observing their infant by the end of the first term of Infant Observation seminars, whenever possible, and for 2-year observation to be completed by the summer term BEFORE they commence their clinical training.
+Those candidates who experienced delays in finding an observation family past the first term of seminar may be advised to enrol onto additional infant observation seminars to complete their 2 years of observation.
+The extended Infant Observation seminars can usually be provided within the preclinical course.